 Another point to make is never to put steel strings on a classical guitar.
 Why?
 Reason #2 above – classical guitars are not made to withstand the higher tensions that steel strings require.
 You could risk significant damage to your instrument, particularly affecting the neck and the bridge.

 Thickness, or ‘gauge.’

-Sets of guitar strings can be purchased in a wide variety of thicknesses, or ‘gauges.’
+Sets of strings can be purchased in various thicknesses or ‘gauges.’
 There are pros and cons at each end of the spectrum that you should keep in mind.
 Many times it all boils down to personal preference.

 As a side note, you’ll typically find string gauge represented in terms of thousandths of an inch (0.001” = one-thousandth).
 We’ll primarily be talking about electric guitar strings here, with the high E on some sets going as low as 0.008” and as high as 0.013”.
-It may not seem like much difference, but you have to experience the difference yourself.
+It may not seem much different, but you must experience it yourself.

-Yes, there are different guitar string gauges for acoustic and classical guitars, and many of the same principles will apply.
+There are different guitar string gauges for acoustic and classical guitars; many of the same principles will apply.